uspki/policies/certificate-policy.md

 ## 1. INTRODUCTION

 ### 1.1 Overview
-This Certificate Policy (CP) outlines the policy and requirements for the United States (U.S.) Federal Public Key Infrastructure in the issuance and management of U.S. Federal Publicly Trusted TLS Certificates.
+This Certificate Policy (CP) outlines the policy and requirements for the United States (U.S.) Federal Public Key Infrastructure in the issuance and management of U.S. Federal Publicly-Trusted TLS Certificates.
 The certificates under this policy are for identifying and authenticating U.S. Federal Government web services.

 This policy is for a hierarchical Public Key Infrastructure restricted to services operated by or on behalf of the U.S. Federal Government.
 The hierarchical PKI is referenced as the **U.S. Federal Public Trust TLS PKI** in this document.